JiayingClaireWu/missing_ds_semester/README.md

 ### Enrollment

 - This course offers both Chinese and English versions.
 (The slides and coding demos are all in English.
 Language of the audio has CN/ EN options.)
-- The CN version has been completed and will be launched at martechcareer.com in August 2020.
+- The CN version has been completed and will be launched at martechcareer.com on Sept 8, 2020.
 - The EN version is under recording.
 Please stay tuned!